jrdeslippe/perfportsite/docs/perfport/directives/openacc.md

 Though OpenACC has much in common with OpenMP, the syntax of the directives is different.
-More importantly, OpenACC can best be described as having a *descriptive* model, in constrast to the more *prescriptive* model presented by OpenMP.
+More importantly, OpenACC can best be described as having a *descriptive* model, in contrast to the more *prescriptive* model presented by OpenMP.
 This difference in philosophy can most readily be seen by, e.g.,  comparing the ``acc loop`` directive to the OpenMP implementation of the equivalent construct.
 In OpenMP, the programmer has responsibility to specify how the parallelism in a loop is distributed (e.g., via ``distribute`` and ``schedule`` clauses).